zengxiaofei/HapHiC/README.md

   You could try [quick view](#quick_view).
 In this mode, HapHiC ignores the `nchrs` parameter (you can fill in any integer), and scaffold contigs without clustering (similar to `*.0.hic` in 3D-DNA).
 After visualizing the results in Juicebox, you can count the number of chromosomes based on the Hi-C contact map, and rerun HapHiC pipeline with this number.
 Alternatively, you can manually curate the assembly and split chromosomes in Juicebox by yourself.

-* **How can I do when I see "It seems that some chromosomes were grouped together" in the clustering step?**
+* **What can I do when I see "It seems that some chromosomes were grouped together" or "The maximum number of clusters is even less than the expected number of chromosomes" in the clustering step?**

   The question is complicated.
 HapHiC recommends a "best" inflation parameter based on the `nchrs` you specified and the distribution of group lengths.
 Several factors could cause this problem.